 When you go to download video from your GoPro’s memory card, you might have noticed that there are some other files on there in addition to the MP4 video file.
 They have the same filename but a different extension.

-So what is an LRV file?
-Or a THM file? do you need to keep those files too?
+So do you need to keep those files too?
 And are they important?

 The ones you’ll see on the current GoPro are THM and LRV files.
 Both of them are files used by GoPro’s mobile apps, Capture and Quik.